forestgrape/coronavirus/economics.md

 #### Liquidity in Capitalism
-Most implementations of capitalism work as follows:
+In most implementations of capitalism liquidity is provided in two steps:
 * A National Bank controls the amount of money and lends it to financial service providers (usually banks) with some interest rates
 * The banks provide that money accompanied with financial services (e.g. advice) to the public.
 The fees for the services and together with the risk are earned back through interest rates.